offbynull/coroutines/README.md

 Common pitfalls with serialization include...

  * Objects shared between coroutines will end up being duplicated on deserialization.
 This includes objects passed in via the coroutine context as well as Object constants that have been loaded as variables or operands.
 Depending on what your code does, this may or may not matter.
- * Objects being replaced during deserialization may be referenced in multiple places (e.g. an object being updated on the operand stack may need to be updated in the owning class as well).
+ * Objects being replaced during deserialization may be referenced in multiple places.
+For example, an object being replaced on the operand stack may be referenced in other coroutines as well, meaning those references likely need to be updated to the replaced object.
  * Objects being retained must all be serializable.
 Generally speaking, low-level resources (locks, files, sockets, etc..) will not be serializable.

 Your simplest and best option for avoiding these serialization pitfalls is to design your coroutine such that you isolate it from shared/global objects, locks, and IO resources.
 Other potential strategies include...